jackqueenan/FANCApm/README.md

-# ABE VLP Off-Target Quantification
+# Sum ABEd reads from CRISPResso2 output

 This repository provides a Python script for quantifying **total adenine base edited (ABE) reads** from CRISPResso2 allele frequency tables for a given point mutation type within a given editing window.
 The script is designed for batch analysis of multiple amplicons and samples and supports both forward- and reverse-complemented protospacers with correct editing-window handling.